 USDA hardiness zone 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

-As they are originally from a forested habitat they do best in dappled shade.
-Strong sun in early spring can burn the tender new growth.
-They will not do too well in full shade as they won't produce as many flowers and the color of the new growth won't be as intense.
-They need well-drained but moisture retentive humus-rich acid soil.
-If you have an alkaline soil you will have to grow it in a pot; you can add ericaceous compost and feed and mulch with pine needles but it will only be temporary and an alkaline soil will always be an alkaline soil.
+As they are originally from a forested habitat, they do best in dappled shade.
+Intense sun in early spring can burn the tender new growth.
+They will not do too well in full shade as they won't produce as many flowers, and the color of the new growth won't be as intense.
+They need well-drained but moisture-retentive humus-rich acid soil.
+If you have alkaline soil, you will have to grow it in a pot; you can add ericaceous compost and feed and mulch with pine needles, but it will only be temporary alkaline soil will always be alkaline soil.

 - Back to genus Pieris

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.